 The exhibition title, ‘On Reflection’, relates the glistening, reflective water of ‘Warm Fields’.
 Set in the British countryside, it encapsulates the beauty of the autumnal weather.
 The dark colours of the overhanging trees reflecting in the canal are balanced by ‘warm’ colours, like the strikingly orange fields.
 Although the warmer seasons have passed, with darker and colder months ahead, this painting exudes light and positivity – an aspirational screenshot of what will come again.

-The original painting, ‘Warm Fields’, is available to buy via Lisa Timmerman’s website.
+The original painting, ‘Warm Fields’, has been sold.
+To view similar paintings for sale, please visit Lisa Timmerman’s website.